aamishbinnaeem/Contact-Book/README.md

 - **Group Management**: Organize contacts into groups for better categorization.
 - **Advanced Search**: Perform advanced searches using multiple criteria.
 - **Persistence**: Ensure data persistence with file operations, enabling you to save and load contact information.
-- **GUI Integration** (optional): Implement a graphical user interface using Windows Forms or integrate with Google Firebase for cloud storage.

 **Code Structure**